Nilrudra1999/Understanding-DSA/notes/Quick_and_merge_sorts.md

 ## When to Use These Algorithms

 These algorithms have a better time comeplexity than the simple sorting algorithms like insertion, selection, and bubble sort.
-However, these algorithms have a worse space complexity than the simple sorting algorithms, since both quick and merge sort use recursion to sort the arrays.
-So the use cases of these algorithms come down to the trade off between time and space, if space is not an issue then using these sorts will save time, especially with larger data sets.
+However, these algorithms have a worse space complexity than the simple sorting algorithms.
+Since both quick and merge sort use recursion to sort the arrays their space complexity scales with the number of times they were called recursively O(n).
+So the use cases of these algorithms come down to the trade off between time and space, if space is plentiful then using these algorithms will save time, especially with larger data-sets.